 When would an asylum seeker use the Asylum and Immigration Tribunal?

 An asylum seeker would apply to the First-tier Asylum and Immigration Tribunal to make an appeal when:

-- your application for asylum in the UK has been denied
+- Their application for asylum in the UK has been denied

-- your application for asylum was originally successful but since that decision your refugee status has been revoked
+- Their application for asylum was originally successful but since that decision, their refugee status has been revoked

 Do all asylum seekers have the right to appeal their asylum decision?